 - Jakhals, mortal Chaos cultists devoted to the God of murder.

-- Lord on Juggernaut, a Derzerker lord riding a daemonic steel rhino.
+- Lord on Juggernaut, a Berzerker lord riding a daemonic steel rhino.

 - Lord Invocatus, a Juggernaut-riding special character.